trvrbrwn4/trvrbrwn4.github.io/readme.md

 After 30s of inactivity, the `document.title`, or tab name, will change.

-Format is: `> TAB [...]`, where a chosen title gets put inserted into the square brackets.
+Format is: `> TAB [...]`, where a chosen title gets inserted after the first square bracket.

 Once a title is chosen, periods are added on every 10s until `currentTitle.includes("..........]")`, then a new title will be chosen, and periods reset back to `...` .
+This cycle is 70s.

 Title options depend on whether the tab has focus, `document.hasFocus()`, or not.
 <details>